trappar/AliceGenerator/doc/configuration.md

 ## Using with Doctrine

-The `FixtureGenerator` configured above will work fine with any object with no special configuration, but it also has the ability to be configured to work better with Doctrine:
+The `FixtureGenerator` configured above will work fine with any object and no special configuration, but it also has the ability to be configured to work better with Doctrine:

 ```php
 <?php